-To determine value in use, management estimates expected future cash flows from each asset or CGU and determines a suitable interest rate in order to calculate the present value of those cash flows.
-In the process of measuring expected future cash flows, management makes assumptions about future operating results.
+To determine fair value less cost to dispose, management estimates expected future cash flows from each asset or CGU and determines a suitable interest rate in order to calculate the present value of those cash flows.
+In the process of measuring expected future cash flows, management makes assumptions about future operating results using pricing information on metal available as at December 31, 2015.
 These assumptions relate to future events and circumstances.
 The actual results may vary and may cause significant adjustments to the Company's assets in future periods.
-In most cases, determining the applicable discount rate involves estimating the appropriate adjustment to market risk and to asset-specific risk factors (Notes 7 and 8).
+In most cases, determining the applicable discount rate involves estimating the appropriate adjustment to market risk and to asset-specific risk factors.
+Management believes that the following assumptions are the most susceptible to change and therefore could impact the valuation of the assets in the next year: metal prices which have an impact on revenues and metal margins, the discount rate, foreign exchange rates and the ability to use existing tax losses in the future.